donesvad/java-api-test/README.md

     - The CI pipeline runs on the ubuntu-latest virtual machine.
     - It checks out the code from the repository and sets up JDK 17 using the `actions/setup-java@v4` action.
 3. Building the Project:
-    - The project is built using Maven with the command mvn clean install.
-This command also runs the E2E API tests.
+    - The project is first built using Maven with the command mvn clean install -DskipTests.
+This command compiles the project and skips the tests to quickly validate the build.
+4. Running the Tests:
+    - After the build, the E2E API tests are executed using the mvn test command.
+This step ensures that all tests are run and their results are generated.
-4. Generating and Publishing the Allure Test Report:
+5. Generating and Publishing the Allure Test Report:
     - The CI pipeline loads the test report history from the gh-pages branch.
     - The Allure report is generated using the `simple-elf/allure-report-action@v1.9` action.
     - The generated report is then published to the gh-pages branch using the `peaceiris/actions-gh-pages@v3` action.
-5. Accessing the Allure Report:
+6. Accessing the Allure Report:
     - After the workflow runs, you can view the Allure report.
 The Allure report is hosted on GitHub Pages and can be accessed using the following link: [View Allure Report Results](https://donesvad.github.io/java-api-test/)

 This CI pipeline ensures that all changes to the main branch are thoroughly tested and that test results are easily accessible through the Allure report.

+### WireMock
+WireMock is integrated into the project to mock external API dependencies, enabling more controlled and predictable testing environments.
+This is particularly useful for scenarios where the external service is unreliable, expensive to use, or simply unavailable during testing.

+WireMock allows you to:
+- Define stubs for external service endpoints, returning pre-defined responses for various HTTP methods.
+- Simulate different response statuses and delays to test how your application handles various scenarios.
+- Ensure that your tests are fast, reliable, and do not depend on external network conditions.

+To define WireMock stubs, create JSON files in the `src/test/resources/mappings` directory.
+Each JSON file represents a stub configuration for a specific endpoint.
+You can define the request method, URL path, response status, headers, and body in the stub configuration.